Seat Belt Passenger Pretensioner harness is open or shorted

 Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The Restraints Control Module (RCM) checks all of the Safety Seat Belt Pretensioners for faults.
-If the RCM detects a low resistance or open on the Passenger Safety Seat Belt Pretensioner circuits, it will store the Diagnostic Trouble Code (DTC) B1880 in memory and illuminate the air bag warning indicator.
+If the RCM detects a short to ground on a Passenger Safety Seat Belt Pretensioner circuit, it will store the Diagnostic Trouble Code (DTC) B1883 in memory and illuminate the air bag warning indicator.

-B1880 Code - Seat Belt Passenger Pretensioner Circuit
+B1883 Code - Seat Belt Passenger Pretensioner Circuit Short To Ground

 Precautions for SRS “AIR BAG” and “SEAT BELT PRE-TENSIONER” Service

 Never probe the electrical connectors on air bag, side air curtain modules or seat belts.

 Never disassemble or tamper with safety belt buckle/retractor pretensioners, adaptive load limiting retractors, safety belt inflators, or probe the electrical connectors.

 Do not use electrical test equipment to check SRS circuits unless instructed to in this Service Manual.